mdsol/kender/README.md

 [go]: http://developer.github.com/v3/oauth/

 CI servers like Jenkins let you set system-wide environment variables, saving the need of specifying this in every job.
-The status update is skipped if no token is provided.

 Create an authorization token with the following command: